dribnet/purvs/README.md

 The number of leaves are randomised, along with the number of twigs growing out of it's head.
 The position of both the twigs and leaves are randomised also.
 I chose these parameters to change as they allowed for a wide range of variation.

+There are also 4 colour palettes that can be randomly chosen.
+There is a summer, an autumn, winter and spring palette.

-The mouth and eyes also open and close.
+The mouth and eyes also open and close, and the faces are randomly tilted also.